DEA-GE/LAVA/README.md

 Ideally you download the geopackage from [gadm.org](gadm.org) of the country you are interested in and load it in QGIS to find the right `gadm_level` and `region_name`.

+## 3. Spatial data preparation
+The script `spatial_data_prep.py` performs multiple data preprocessing steps to facilitate the land analysis and land eligibility study:
+* download administrative boundary of the study region from [gadm.org](gadm.org) using the package pygadm or use a custom polygon instead if wished (custom polygon needs to be put to the right folder wihtin __"Raw_Spatial_Data"__ folder
+* calculate the local UTM zone
+* clip and reproject to local UTM zone OSM railways, roads, airports and waterways (roads are also filtered to only consider main roads; hard-coded in the script)
+* clip and reproject landcover data and elevation data.
+* create a slope map from the elevation data (calculated internally using `richdem`)
+* Elevation, slope and aspect are the also co-registered to the landcover data using nearest resampling.
+More on working with multiple raster files (resampling and registering): [here](https://pygis.io/docs/e_raster_resample.html)

+If you want to estimate the available land for solar PV, then the orientation of the pixels is also important:
+* create an aspects map from the elevation data (calculated internally using `richdem`)
+* create map showing pixels with slope bigger X and aspect between Y and Z (north facing pixels with slope where you would not build PV) (default: X=10°, Y=310°, Z=50°)

+For the preprocessing, some functions are used which are defined in the file `data_preprocessing.py` in the folder "utils".

+The files are saved to a folder within the __"data"__-folder named according to the study region.
+The GIS-files will be saved in the coordinate reference system of the local UTM zone or in the user defined CRS.
+Some files are also stored in EPSG 4326 as well.

 ## 4. Land analysis